-The "Medication Shield" technology manages in real-time adverse drug reactions (ADRs) signals by encoding them automatically into a standardized, international terminology (MedDRA) and ranks them by severity.
-This helps pharmacovigilance teams daily in their management of ADRs reports.
+The "Medication Shield" technology manages adverse drug reaction (ADR) signals in real-time by encoding them automatically into a standardized, international terminology (MedDRA) and ranking them by severity.
+This helps pharmacovigilance teams in their daily management of ADRs reports.

 The Medication Shield identifies in real-time the drugs involved by coding them in ATC class.

 Using NLP algorithms, the Medication Shield detects adverse events by coding them in MedDRA terminology.

 It analyzes the seriousness level of adverse events to enable their classification and increases pharmacovigilance teams’ reactivity.